GuizhanCraft/FastMachines/README.md

 ### Item-specific config (/plugins/Slimefun/Items.yml)

-The following settings are available for each individual Fast Machines:
+The following settings are available for each individual Fast Machines (default settings may vary due to :

 - `energy-per-use`: The energy cost of each crafting operation. (default: `8`, range: `0` - `2,147,483,647` (2^31-1))
 - `energy-capacity`: The energy capacity of the machine. (default: `1024`, range: `0` - `2,147,483,647` (2^31-1))